Azure/Enterprise-Scale/docs/wiki/Deploying-Enterprise-Scale-HubAndSpoke.md

 ![Azure Security Center Email Contact](./media/clip_image014asc.jpg)

+## Platform DevOps and Automation

+Enterprise-Scale Landing Zones provides an integrated CICD pipeline via AzOps that can be used with GitHub Actions.
+For detailed steps for setting up this configuration, refer to the [Deploy Enterprise-Scale Landing Zones Platform DevOps and Automation](./Deploying-Enterprise-Scale-Platform-DevOps) article.

 ## Network topology and connectivity
 On the *Network topology and connectivity* blade, you will configure the core networking platform resources, such as hub virtual network, gateways (VPN and/or ExpressRoute), Azure Firewall, DDoS Protection Standard and Azure Private DNS Zones for Azure PaaS services.
 To deploy and configure these network resources, you must select a network topology (for this scenario, select either "Hub and spoke with Azure Firewall" or "Hub and spoke with your own third-party NVA"), provide the address space to be assigned to the hub virtual network, select an Azure region where the hub virtual network will be created and provide a dedicated (empty) subscription that will be used to host the requisite infrastructure.
 For this example, we will select the "Hub and spoke with Azure Firewall" network topology.